benmvp/slides/2017/reactrally/fiber.md

 </a>

 NOTES:
+- There's so much hype about Fiber; mythical unicorn to solve all our problems
+- It was announced over a year ago in July 2016 so it's been building
-- And once again, React 16 is just the beginning of all the great stuff coming our way
+- But React 16 is just the beginning of all the great stuff coming our way

 =====